Fraud Protection Services

 - 4.2 Merchant’s Responsibilities for Excluded Transactions.
 Merchant is responsible for the payment amount, along with any separate fees levied by the card network, any costs or fees associated with any civil or arbitration claims associated with, or that arise out of, an Excluded Transaction.
 Unless otherwise provided in writing to the Merchant, Bolt is not responsible for such fees or to provide help to the Merchant in any civil, arbitration, or other legal proceeding.
 Merchant will resolve payment and applicable fees via Merchant’s payment processor.

 - 4.3 Chargeback Disputes for Excluded Transactions.
 The Merchant is responsible for disputing chargebacks for Excluded Transactions.
-However, Bolt may assist the Merchant in disputing the chargeback.
+However, Bolt may assist the Merchant in disputing the chargeback if the Merchant utilizes Bolt payment processing.
 The Merchant may need to provide Bolt certain information as requested by Bolt to help fight the chargeback with card networks.
 If the Merchant prevails in the dispute, the Merchant will be made whole as to the Excluded Transaction.